michaelliebman/troubleshooting-moip/troubleshooting-moip.md

 port number to listen on.
 Multicast Hammer then subscribes to the sequential addresses starting at the one you specified.
 The server works similarly, with the addition of transmit speed, packet size, and burst options.

+We talked about iperf for benchmarking multicast before, but if you need a multicast test that isn't at all finicky and lets you choose the network interface to use, Simple Command Line Multicast Testing Tool does what it says on the tin.

 :::